AdrienQuillet/godot-jam-toolkit/README.md

 ## HSceneLoader

-The `HSceneLoader` is a powerful autoload utility designed to enhance game performance and responsiveness by loading and instantiating scenes asynchronously in Godot.
+The `HSceneLoader` is a powerful node utility designed to enhance game performance and responsiveness by loading and instantiating scenes asynchronously in Godot.
 This utility is especially useful in large projects where managing scene loading times is crucial for maintaining a smooth user experience.

 ### Features